This video is available to view for EconEdLink members only.

 Kara Reynolds, Professor of Economics at American University, will share insights from her groundbreaking course Swiftonomics: The Economics of Taylor Swift.
 Discover how she uses fan-favorite music and artist-driven economics to ignite student interest in trade policy, microeconomics, and global markets.

-Serena Robinett, former NYC public school educator and Product Marketing Manager at Soundtrap for Education, brings a creative and practical lens to student engagement.
+Justin Polk, former Los Angeles Unified educator and currently serves as Customer Success Manager for Soundtrap for Education, bringing a creative and practical lens to student engagement.
 Learn how audio storytelling, music production, and podcasting can deepen understanding of complex topics, encourage student voice, and foster cross-disciplinary learning.

 Together, they’ll discuss how cultural relevance and creativity can be leveraged to make economics and history more relatable, accessible, and exciting—especially for today’s students.
 Expect practical strategies, real-world examples, and inspiration to remix your own curriculum.